-Return the tuple for the last key in the index.
-If optional key-value is supplied, returns the last key which is less than or equal to key-value.
+- key (scalar/table) values to be matched against the index key - Return the tuple for the last key in the index.
+If optional key value is supplied, returns the last key which is less than or equal to key value.
+In a future version of Tarantool, index:max(key value) will return nothing if key value is not equal to a value in the index.